CAJan93/docker_cheat_sheet/kubernetes/CKAD/1_core_concepts/CKAD1.md

 # 7. Deployments

 ## 7.1.
 What are the core features and attributes of deployments?
+X

 * Scales pods via ReplicaSets
 * Manages pods via labels